 In one form or another, organizations perform a training needs assessment before embarking on a leadership development program.
 These assessments range from simple awareness that leadership development should be provided to an extensive multi-faceted analysis to identify gaps in development and determine the right additions to the development process.

 Most organizations can benefit from a better method to assess your organization's needs.
-Without this process, an organization may be merely guessing what training or programs leaders may need to perform better in their roles or to be prepared for the next step in the leadership pipeline.
+Without this process, an organization may be merely guessing what training or programs leaders may need to perform better in their roles or to be prepared for the next step in the leadership pipeline according to the organization's overarching leadership development strategy.

 How do you know that your needs assessment is complete and accurate?
 Whether the person performing the needs assessment is an external consultant or on an internal team, here is a simple needs assessment process to follow that covers the most important details on how to start a needs assessment: